 In partnership with American Home Inspectors Training (AHIT), we now offer training to prepare for a career in Home Inspection.
 Get ready to both start and operate your own successful home inspection business or to be a significant contributor in an established company.
 For those new to the field, our classroom-based training program gets you started.
 For those already established and looking for professional development opportunities, our online classes make it easy!

 Classroom-Based Home Inspection Training Program

 Our hands-on program will show you how to succeed as a professional home inspector.
 The courses and field training provide you with a step-by-step process to execute a complete professional home inspection and produce a professional home inspection report.
 In addition, the classroom courses provide information on how to start, market, and build your own business.
 Perform actual inspections with our instructors.
 Curriculum approved by NYS.
-All classes held in the Valhalla campus library, LIB-G36 (within in the Academic Support Center).
+Lectures held in the Valhalla campus library, LIB-G36 (within in the Academic Support Center).
+Field training, KNC-2.